 Shannon brings personal experiences that have shaped her perspective to the job as well.
 As a cancer survivor, Shannon knows what it is like to be a patient coping with an often confusing healthcare system.
 In addition, Shannon’s family has been challenged and strengthened through their experiences as a family with special needs.
 As a result of her experiences, Shannon has been an advocate in her community to ensure that families with special needs have the supports they need to thrive.

 She received her Juris Doctor from the George Washington University School of Law.
-Shannon is married with two grown sons and enjoys running half-marathons for fun.Joel Dillon View Bio
+Shannon is married with two grown sons and enjoys running half-marathons for fun.Darrell Jordan View Bio

 Joel is a 2004 graduate of Wheaton College (IL), where he studied German.
-He is working toward an MA in Theological Studies at Trinity Evangelical Divinity School.
-Joel enjoys anything outdoors, especially golfing and running.
-But even those do not compare to the value he places on time spent with his family.
-He and his wife Hannah are raising two young children, Lucy (6) and Jonah (4).
+He enjoys pretty much anything outdoors, particularly golfing and running.
+He and his wife Hannah live in Northern Virginia, where they are raising two children, Lucy and Jonah.

 1331 Pennsylvania Avenue NW

 Washington D.C.
 20004

 Tickets can be refunded in full until December 1, 2017.
 Please email [email protected] for more information.